slavaz/embedded-postgresql-maven-plugin/README.md

 Embedded PostgreSQL Maven Plugin provides a platform neutral way for running postgres server in integration tests.
 This plugin  is based on [Embedded PostgreSQL Server library](https://github.com/yandex-qatools/postgresql-embedded)

+## Configuration

+### pgServerVersion

+The plugin currently supports next PostgreSQL versions: 9.3.15, 9.4.10, 9.5.5, 9.6.1

+You also may use aliases:
+* 9.3 -> 9.3.15
+* 9.4 -> 9.4.10
+* 9.5 -> 9.5.5
+* 9.6 -> 9.6.1
+* latest -> 9.6

+### pgDatabaseDir

+Where server files will be plased.
+Default {project.build.directory}/pgdata

+### pgPort

+Port for listening incoming connections.

+### pgLocale

+Locale for embedded PostgreSQL server.
+Leave empty for running the server with system locale.
+Specify "no" to skip locale & charset definition.

+### pgCharset

+Charset for embedded PostgreSQL server.
+Leave empty for running the server with system charset.
+Specify "no" to skip locale & charset definition.

+### dbName

+Database name.
+Will be created

+### userName

+User name.
+Will be created

+### password

+User password for newly created user

 ## Usage example

 Starts PostgreSQL server, creates a database and a user with specified password